We've moved. Please contact for details

 Can I wear anti-fatigue lenses all day?

-Yes, Eyezen™ lenses are made for full-time wear.
+Yes, Eyezen™ Boost lenses are made for full-time wear.
 The upper portion supports your regular vision, while the lower portion helps during periods of close-up focus.
 You can drive, walk, read, work, and relax in them with no need to switch pairs.

 Can I drive with anti-fatigue lenses?

 Absolutely.
-The distance zone of Eyezen™ lenses is optimised for clear far vision, so they’re perfectly suitable for driving, even in low-light conditions.
+The distance zone of Eyezen™ Boost lenses is optimised for clear far vision, so they’re perfectly suitable for driving, even in low-light conditions.
 If you require vision correction for driving, these lenses will do the job - with the added benefit of screen support during your working day.

 How long does it take to adjust to anti-fatigue lenses?

-Most people adjust to Eyezen™ lenses very quickly.
+Most people adjust to Eyezen™ Boost lenses very quickly.
 The change in magnification is mild and gradual, so there’s no sharp jump between zones like with bifocals or some progressive lenses.
 That said, it's reccomended that you wear them consistently for a few days to let your eyes naturally adapt.

 Close view of thick eyeglasses frame lying folded on textured fabric